Course - Digital Engineering - TBA4420

 Further on evaluation

-The grade is set on the basis of a feasibility study (consultant report of 20-40 pages + any attachments) and a digital presentation or video of a maximum of 5 min. which shows the essence of the feasibility study.
+The grade is set on the basis of a feasibility study (consultant report of 20-40 pages + any attachments), a homepage and digital presentation or video of a maximum of 5 min. which shows the essence of the feasibility study.
 An overall assessment of the report and presentation is given, where only the final grade is given to the student.
 Report and digital presentation are prepared in groups of 2-4 students, but can be done individually by appointment.

 Specific conditions